dart-lang/language/working/1610 - override/proposal.md

 ### Kotlin

 Kotlin requires `override` on overriding members.
-It is equivalent to Dart with the lint, or this feature as written.
+It is equivalent to Dart with the lint.

 Kotlin also allows you to seal a method against overriding by adding `final`.
 A plain `final` method is effectively non-virtual, a `final override` method just prevents further overrides.

 Dart does not have `final` declarations.
-Adding them is an interesting possibility, but requires some extra thought because Dart doesn't distinguish between interfaces and classes.
+Adding them is an interesting possibility, but requires some extra thought because Dart doesn't always distinguish between interfaces and classes.
 It's not an obvious addition to the `override` feature, more like a separate "sealing" feature of its own.

 ### C#